 Members of the campus community, guests, and visitors have a right to be free from sexual misconduct.
 All members of the community are expected to conduct themselves in a way that does not infringe upon the rights of others.
 When individuals accused of sexual misconduct are found to be in violation of the policy, the University will impose serious sanctions

 All members of the campus community, guests, and visitors are protected by this policy regardless of their sexual orientation or gender identity.
 The University has jurisdiction over all acts of sexual misconduct involving members of the campus community, no matter where they occur, whether on- or off-campus.
-For complete policy, please visit the appropriate portal:
+For complete policy, please view the policies and procedures:

-The following are the definitions of conduct prohibited by the sexual misconduct policy.
+The following are the definitions of conduct prohibited by the sexual harassment policy.

 A Hostile Environment is created when sexual harassment is